 To my partner of 7 years, Fiona De Silva, who has stuck by my side through thick and thin: your willing nature to help me through my feats is the reason I don’t come close to stressing so much, and I don’t know what tertiary education would have been like without you.

-Most of all, I dedicate this thesis to all those whom are exposed to distress to unhealthy levels – let there be a solution not only to our problems, but to stress detection and prevention.
+Most of all, I dedicate this thesis to all those whom are exposed to distress at unhealthy levels – let there be a solution not only to our problems, but to stress detection and prevention.

 “It is only natural to stress in our life –the key is to not let it turn into distress.”